Piku37/DevOps-Assignment/assignment 6/readme.md

-# 🧠 LLM App Server Management Toolkit
+# Automation & Scripting ( 🧠 LLM App Server Management Toolkit )

 A DevOps-ready toolkit to reliably launch, manage, and monitor a Python-based Large Language Model (LLM) application on any Linux server.